jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 To have a better society, we need a new ruling philosophy.
 One that gives people the right and duty to evolve our culture to the Internet Age by funding, building, and owning content, apps, and electronics custom-designed to improve life on the frontline.

-What's the point of all this great technology like Waze's traffic app, if ordinary people aren't more free to decide when and how they travel and work?

 In line with that goal, our new philosophy must target today's most significant political enemy; antagonism.
 Like despotism, racism, and sexism, opposition to our technological evolution needs to be eliminated.

 Antagonism is created when the "eight different bosses" of the Industrial Age choose to guard the gates of old technology.
 These antagonists reject the opportunity to build the Internet Age.
-Instead, they fight to suppress new technology, to keep Industrial Age products, like TPS reports and broadcast TV, as society's levers of power.
+Instead, they suppress new technology, to keep Industrial Age products, like TPS reports and broadcast TV, as society's levers of power.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Two comedians talking about making money on Main Street.
-Since they can now make internet podcasts, they are both liberated from Industrial Age television broadcasters.
+Now that they can make internet podcasts, they're both liberated from Industrial Age television broadcasters.
 Even ones with black belts.
 Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg).
 [Reader Mode.](https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier)_

 The changing of the guard, from the Industrial Age to the Internet Age, is basically what this book is about.
 To liberate more people from the gatekeepers, we need a new philosophy that eliminates antagonism.

 Antagonism is defeated when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.
-Helping to define the what's really the best tool is what the Life Star is for.

-But that's not around yet.
+You can think of it this way.
+What's the point of all this excellent internet technology, if ordinary people aren't more free to use it in their home and work lives?

+I mean, should the "black belts" of the Industrial Age really be the ones deciding how you evolve?

-And we're not talking about government regulations and laws either.
-That gets us back to lobbying for change.
-So, instead of hoping for the Internet Age to come to us, the middle-class must go to it by getting our hands on new apps and electronics.
+Changing government regulations and laws to overcome antagonism would help.
+But to get the power to do that in the first place, the middle-class can't wait for the Internet Age to come to us.
+We must get our hands on new apps, electronics, and other levers of power.

-Because using and listening to podcasts is what's empowering everyone on Main Street.

-However, to distribute more apps, electronics, and other levers of power to the middle-class, we must evolve more than just new politics.
+And to do that, Main Street must evolve more than just new politics.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/CelebratedLimitedChimpanzee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/celebratedlimitedchimpanzee">via Gfycat</a></p>

-_Like magic, or the Force, 3D printing can make face-masks, wrenches, replacement parts, and even houses.
-Learning new technology is good politics.
-Because it promotes evolution.
-But we need a new economic policy to help player gods get better jobs using tools like this throughout society.
-[Reader Mode.](https://gfycat.com/ifr/KeenAmpleHusky)_

 [Prior Chapter](https://www.techvolution.io/a-new-philosophy-preface) | [**Next Chapter**](https://www.techvolution.io/a-new-philosophy-prologue)